OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-overview.md

 ### Debug on Windows

 The following provides general guidance to debugging on Windows.
-Debugging on Windows depends on your IDE:
+Debugging on Windows depends on your IDE.

 - **Visual Studio**: Debug using the browser's F12 tools.
 See [Debug Office Add-ins in Visual Studio](../develop/debug-office-add-ins-in-visual-studio.md).
 - **Visual Studio Code**: Debug using the [Add-in Debugger Extension for Visual Studio Code](debug-with-vs-extension.md).